We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 • Surgery

 The type of treatment that will most benefit you depends on the underlying health problem causing your dizziness.
-It may take several appointments to develop a care plan that meets your needs.
+Developing a care plan that meets your needs may take several appointments.
 Be patient and follow your provider’s instructions carefully.

-If dizziness is negatively affecting your quality of life, schedule an appointment at New York Specialty Clinics.
+If dizziness negatively affects your quality of life, schedule an appointment at New York Medical Vascular Care.
 Call the office nearest you, or book online today.